endurain/enreviews/readme.md

 Part I: Getting Access to the GMB API

 Create a Google Account
 Choose a name that makes its purpose clear.
-Ex.
-“Chadlove Development” Add credentials to Last Pass and place in client’s shared folder Create a Project in the Google API Console
+Create a Project in the Google API Console
 Click ‘Create Project’
-For ‘Project Name’ enter ‘Wit Google Reviews’
-Leave ‘Location’ as it is for now.
+For ‘Project Name’ enter ‘ [Your Proj Name] Google Reviews’ Leave ‘Location’ as it is for now.
 It may say ‘No organization’ which is fine.
 Blindly agree to any terms or services pop-ups
 Submit application to request access to the API